 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 A Hat Full of Sky

-It is part of the , series and is a This fantasy is a paperback edition that was published by HarperCollins on June 14, 2005 and has 407 pages.
+It is part of the , series and is a fantasy that was published by HarperCollins on June 14, 2005 and has 407 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Wee Free Men, The Color of Magic, Wintersmith, I Shall Wear Midnight, The Light Fantastic, Sourcery, Eric, Equal Rites, Mort, The Shepherd's Crown, Wyrd Sisters, Pyramids, Guards!
 Guards!, Moving Pictures, Small Gods, A Blink of the Screen, Reaper Man